Analysis: Benefit firms create tremors for insurers in U.S. healthcare shakeup

 The consequences for insurers are unclear.
 Competition for customers will be fiercer and employees may buy lower-priced plans, so their carefully managed profit margins could suffer.

 Some experts say moving to an exchange prevents companies from “over-buying” insurance.
-Alan Cohen, chief strategy officer of private exchange company Liazon, said that based on the 200,000 transactions processed at his companies, employees spent on average 25-30 percent less when they chose the plan compared with what the company would have spent.
+Alan Cohen, chief marketing officer of privately held technology company Liazon, which has been providing technology for small and medium-sized exchanges, said that based on the 200,000 transactions processed at his companies, employees spent on average 25-30 percent less when they chose the plan compared with what the company would have spent.

 On the other hand, the Aon exchange and others shift the risk associated with providing health insurance to the insurers from the large companies that have traditionally being bearing the risk, or self-insuring, which can be more profitable.